 A promissory note is a legal contract in which a borrower agrees to repay a loan according to the terms and conditions of the loan.
-Each year’s new loans require the borrower and cosigner, if any, to sign a new promissory note.
+Each new loan requires the borrower and cosigner, if any, to sign a new promissory note.

-A Master Promissory Note is different, in that it allows the same promissory note to be used to borrow multiple loans over several years.
+With a Master Promissory Note, however, you can use the same promissory note to borrow multiple student loans over several years.
 For federal education loans, the Master Promissory Note will cover borrowing for up to 10 years of continuous enrollment.